Rubinius

 "provide a rich, high-performance environment for running Ruby code."

 Goals

 Rubinius follows in the Lisp and Smalltalk traditions, by natively implementing as much of Ruby as possible in Ruby code.

 It also has a goal of being thread-safe in order to be able to embed more than one interpreter in a single application.

 Sponsorship

 From 2007 to 2013, Engine Yard funded one full-time engineer to work exclusively on Rubinius.
-Evan Phoenix now works at HashiCorp.

 PowerPC64 support

 Since version 2.4.0, support on PowerPC64 is enabled.